EstherSlabbert/CICD-with-Jenkins/README.md

 ```
 This specific testing will run 3 tests.
 (To check the time your system is running from use the `date` command.
 To check the OS of your system use the `uname -a` command.)

-(Note: You may use 'Post-build actions' to run another build on successful completion of current build by selecting the 'Add post-build action' drop down and selecting 'Build other projects' then specifying the name of the project in the 'Projects to build' box.)
+(Note: For any job you may use 'Post-build actions' to run another build on successful completion of current build by selecting the 'Add post-build action' drop down and selecting 'Build other projects' then specifying the name of the project in the 'Projects to build' box.)

 10. Click 'Save' at the bottom of the screen.